 On even older version of iTunes, these buttons will not appear.
 Instead select your in the "Device" list displayed on the left.

-- Select the "Apps" tab and scroll to the bottom of the page (there are two lists of app on that page, make sure to scroll to the second one).
+- Select "File Sharing" in the left sidebar.
+If you do not see it (you are using an older version of iTunes), select the "Apps" tab and scroll to the bottom of the page (there are two lists of app on that page, make sure to scroll to the second one).

 - Select this application in the "Apps" list located in the "File Sharing" section.

 - You can now use the "Add" and "Save to" buttons to transfer files over USB.

 - Alternatively you can drag and drop files on and from the "Documents" list.